 And it is very simple to use.
 It’s pretty straightforward.
 It’s really powerful, but there are not so many bells and whistles that it’s overly complicated.
 I really like Rush.
 I highly recommend it, but it’s not my all-time favorite because my favorite is LumaFusion.

-Moreover, one of the cool things about LumaFusion is it’s really powerful, but it’s also really simple.
-A lot of the extra bells and whistles are sort of hidden down in the little toolbar area at the bottom, but there’s a scissor tool there that you can use to do a basic cut.
+One of the cool things about LumaFusion is it’s really powerful, but it’s also really simple.
+A lot of the extra bells and whistles are sort of hidden in the toolbar, but the basics functions–like the scissor tool–are easy to find to do a basic cut.

-There are no more excuses now if you don’t have a powerful enough computer or powerful enough software, get yourself an iPad pro, download LumaFusion and watch my full tutorial on how to get started with LumaFusion, which I’ll link to you over here.
+There are no more excuses now if you don’t have a powerful enough computer or powerful enough software!
+Get yourself an iPad Pro, and try any of the 3 iPad video editing apps mentioned here in this post.

 Related: LumaFusion Tutorial for Beginners